hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.md

 hoodie.id();
 ```

 Each Hoodie user is assigned a random, unique, persistent ID on signup.
-While the user is logged in, it will always return that same ID.
+While the user is logged in, **id()** will always return that same ID.
 When no user is signed in, it will return a different, non-persistent ID for the current anonymous user.
-Every time a user signs out, the ID changes.
+Every time a user signs out, the ID for the anonymous user changes.

 #### Example
 ```javascript